-The Manipulated Man says that men are in certain line of work because of the female manipulation.
+The Manipulated Man says that men are in a certain line of work because of female manipulation.

 The fear of being rejected by society must be considerable.
 Why else will a doctor spend his life opening up nauseating growths, examining and pronouncing on human excretions?
 Why else does he busy himself night and day with people of such repulsiveness that everyone else is driven away?

 I found that description very nasty.
 What if a doctor took pride in helping people?
 Is there no altruism in The Manipulated Man‘s world?

 For men who have been buying too hard into the idea of having to provide for women, this book can be an eye-opener.